opnfv/functest/docs/testing/user/configguide/prerequisites.rst

 with proper connectivity to the SUT.

-NOTE: If your Jumphost is operating behind a company http proxy and/or firewall, please consult first the section `Proxy Support`_, towards the end of this document.
+NOTE: If your Jumphost is operating behind a company http proxy and/or firewall, please consult first the section :ref:`Proxy support`, towards the end of this document.
 The section details some tips/tricks which *may* be of help in a proxified environment.